IT Project Management Office

 The PMO is committed to facilitating the intake and review of all ideas and project requests for technology solutions that will support the strategic goals of the University of Maine System (UMS) and enhance services to the UMS community.
 The PMO’s role is to collect ideas and project requests and ensure they are considered and prioritized in a consistent and transparent manner.

 Do you have an IT solution you would like to propose for a project?
 The first step towards proposing an IT project is to submit a Project Request Form (PIF).
 The PIF helps to summarize information about the proposed project’s objectives, requirements, estimated resources, schedule, and budget.

-- For campus projects, completed PIFs should be submitted to the campus IT Director for initial review and approval.
-Upon approval, the IT Director will forward the PIF to the Project Management Office (PMO).
+- For campus projects, completed PIFs should be submitted to the Campus IT Officer (CITO) for initial review.
+After the review is completed, the CITO will submit the PIF on behalf of the campus department/organization.

-- For enterprise level projects, the appropriate enterprise level teams will review the PIF and, if approved, forward to the PMO.
+- For system level projects, the appropriate systemwide teams or UMS leadership can submit the PIF to the PMO.

 The PMO is always available to provide guidance while completing a PIF.
 Click the button below to access the Project Initiation Form.

 After a PIF is submitted, the PMO will use it to classify the project, which means determining how complex it is (Level 1, 2, or 3, with 3 being the most complex), and if a business case is required (see below for IT Business Case APL).
-Once completed, Business Cases are presented to the appropriate UMS Leadership committees (Chief Academic Officers, Shared Services Advisory Council (SSAC), and Enrollment Management Council) for review, approval, and initial prioritization.
+Once completed, Business Cases are presented to the appropriate UMS Leadership committees (e.g. Chief Academic Officers, Chief Business Officers, University Services Advisory Council) for review, approval, and initial prioritization.